szilard/dataset-sizes-kdnuggets/README.md

 The dataset sizes vary over many orders of magnitude with most users in the 10 Megabytes to 10 Terabytes range (a huge range), but furthermore with some users in the many Petabytes range.

-It seems the cummulative distribution function in the `0.1-0.9` range follows a linear dependecy vs `log(size)`:
+It seems the cummulative distribution function in the `0.1-0.9` range (on the vertical axis) follows a linear dependecy vs `log(size)`:
 ![](figs/cumfq-size-fit-1.png)

 Fitting a linear regression `lm(log10(size_GB) ~ cum_freq + year, ...)` for that range,